flipacholas/Architecture-of-consoles/articles/neogeo.Rmd.md

 Additionally, games like _Fatal Fury 2_ also fiddle with its companion 'PRO-CT0' chip (a multiplexer for the CHA Board) to make sure the program is residing in an official cartridge [@anti_piracy-fatal_fury].
 Otherwise, it assumes it's been cloned, triggering many anti-piracy **unpleasantries** (such as making the opponent invincible).

 Later on, newer entries also stored **encrypted data** in C ROM, designed to be seamlessly decrypted by the 'NEO-CMC' (found on the CHA Board) [@anti_piracy-neo_cmc].
 This chip contained a set of unusual XOR functions to deobfuscate the graphics data before it reached the VDC [@anti_piracy-mame_cmc].
+The NEO-CMC also works as a multiplexer for tile data inside the C ROMs, allowing manufacturers to omit the inclusion of S ROM chips altogether.

 For extreme measures, games like 'Metal Slug X' bundled specialised ICs in their PROG board that complicated things further [@anti_piracy-progeop].
-They behaved similarly to the [Nintendo's CIC system](nes#anti-piracy-and-region-lock), requiring constant game-chip communication.
+This reminds me of [Nintendo's CIC system](nes#anti-piracy-and-region-lock), which required constant game-chip communication (albeit significantly distinct in terms of goals and architecture).

 All in all, this tells you that the anti-piracy battle was just another cat-and-mouse game.
 However, in this case, SNK was trying to get both home and arcade owners away from cheaper knock-offs.